 - Google Play is a publicly available service through which you can distribute your apps for Android-powered devices.
 Google Play not only makes your app available to millions of devices, but also offers your app powerful services such as in-app billing and license verification.
 In order to distribute your apps on Google Play and use the associated services, you must agree to the Developer Distribution Agreement and acquire a valid Developer Account.

-- The Android Maps APIs are a collection of services (including, but not limited to, the MapView and MapActivity classes) that allow you to include maps, geocoding, geolocation, and other content from Google and its content providers in your Android apps.
-If you want to develop an Android app that displays Google Maps data, you must agree to the terms of service, register, and get an API Key.
-Registration is free.
+- The Google Maps Android API is a collection of services that allow you to include maps, geocoding, geolocation, and other content from Google and its content providers in your Android apps.
+If you want to develop an Android app that makes use of this API you must agree to the terms of service and obtain an API Key.

 - Android Cloud to Device Messaging